Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Preliminary Analysis

 \begin{theorem} The polyhedron $P$ is castable with a single-part mold if and only if the arrangement $\A(\C)$ contains a point of depth~$1$.
-A cell $\xi$ of depth~$1$ in $\A(\C)$, which is covered by the hemisphere $\hibar$, represents a mold whose top facet is $F_i$ and each point $\vec{d}$ in $\xi$ represents the valid pull-out direction $R_i\vec{d}$, where $R_i$ is the orthonormal matrix that rotates $\nu(F_i)$ to point vertically down (in the negative $z$ direction). \end{theorem} \begin{proof} Let $\xi$ be a cell of depth~$1$ in $\A(\C)$ covered by $\hibar$, and let $\vec{d}$ be a point in $\xi$.
-We establish that the pair $(F_i,\vec{d})$ is a valid pair by verifying that the conditions of Lemma~\ref{lem:valid-pair} above hold for it.
+A cell $\xi$ of depth~$1$ in $\A(\C)$, which is covered by the hemisphere $\hibar$, represents a mold whose top facet is $F_i$ and each point $\vec{d}$ in $\xi$ represents a valid removal direction $R_i\vec{d}$, where $R_i$ is the orthonormal matrix that rotates $\nu(F_i)$ to point vertically down (in the negative $z$ direction). \end{theorem} \begin{proof} Let $\xi$ be a cell of depth~$1$ in $\A(\C)$ covered by $\hibar$, and let $\vec{d}$ be a point in $\xi$.
+We establish that $(F_i,\vec{d})$ is a valid pair by verifying that the conditions of Lemma~\ref{lem:valid-pair} above hold for it.

-It remains to show that no point in any cell of different depth can represent a valid pull-out direction for any top facet.
+It remains to show that no point in any cell of different depth can represent a valid removal direction for any top facet.
 Consider a cell $\psi$ of depth greater than~$1$ and a point $\vec{d}$ in it.
 Let $J$ be the index set of the hemispheres $\hibar$ that cover $\psi$: $J=\{i|\vec{d}\in\hibar\}$.
-One of the facets $F_j, j\in J$ must serve as the top facet for Condition~(i) of Lemma~\ref{lem:valid-pair} to hold.
-But then for each of the remaining facets $F_k, k\in J, k\neq j$ Condition~(ii) of the lemma is violated.
+One of the facets $F_j$, for $j\in J$, must serve as the top facet for Condition~(i) of Lemma~\ref{lem:valid-pair} to hold.
+But then for each of the remaining facets $F_k$, for $k\in J, k\neq j$, Condition~(ii) of the lemma is violated.
 Finally, as shown in Theorem~\ref{theo:zero-cells}, no cell can have depth zero. \end{proof}

-Our goal is to find all the facets in $\TF$ (for which $\hibar$ covers a depth~$1$ cell in $\A(\C)$).
-In Section~\ref{sect:Finding A Covering-Set} we give an algorithm that finds a set of up to 12 facets in which $\TF$ is contained and show that $|\TF| \leq 6$.
+Let $\TF\subseteq\{F_1,\ldots,F_n\}$ be the set of all \emph{valid top facets}.
+Our goal is to find $\TF$.
+In Section~\ref{sect:Finding A Covering-Set} we give an algorithm that finds a set of up to 12 facets that contains $\TF$ and show that $|\TF| \leq 6$.

-\begin{defini} A \emph{covering-set} is a set of open hemispheres $S\subseteq \bar{H}$ such that the union of all the hemispheres in $S$ covers the entire unit sphere. \end{defini}
+\begin{defini} A \emph{covering set} is a set of open hemispheres $S\subseteq \bar{H}$ such that the union of all the hemispheres in $S$ covers the entire unit sphere. \end{defini}